How Long Can a Cane Corso Be Left Alone? (Explained!)

 The reason why I personally don’t recommend leaving a puppy alone for one or two hours is that they are very curious.
 Curiosity can get them in trouble.
 Also, they also might feel lonely and scared.

-Like other dogs, Cane Corso’s are known for having separation anxiety.
+Like other dogs, Cane Corso is known for having separation anxiety.
 This is mainly because they really enjoy human company and being a part of the family pack.
 You will notice that your dog will have a hard time separating from you in the beginning.

 Make sure that your Cane Corso has fresh water and food before you leave for work.
-If you have a neighbor or a family member that lives close by, it would be great to come and check in on your pup while you work.
+If you have a neighbor or a family member who lives close by, it would be great to come and check in on your pup while you work.

 What Should I Do Before I Leave My Cane Corso Alone?